peteroupc/numbers-java/api/com.upokecenter.numbers.EFloats.md

 ### NumberClassString
     public static java.lang.String NumberClassString​(int nc)
-Converts a number class identifier (ranging from 1 to 9) to a text string.
+Converts a number class identifier (ranging from 0 through 9) to a text string.
 An arbitrary-precision number object can belong in one of ten number classes.

 **Parameters:**